NVIDIA/aistore/docs/rebalance.md

    ais start rebalance [BUCKET[/PREFIX]] [command options]

 OPTIONS:
-   latest     Check in-cluster metadata and, possibly, GET, download, prefetch, or otherwise copy the latest object version
+   cleanup    Remove local copies of misplaced objects - monolithic and chunked (non-EC);
-              from the associated remote bucket;
+              fails if rebalance is running; incompatible with '--latest' and '--sync' force,f    With '--cleanup': also remove local misplaced copies that fail the safe identity check against copies at their expected locations; will not run concurrently with active rebalance/resilver (caution: advanced usage only) latest     Check in-cluster metadata and, possibly, GET, download, prefetch, or otherwise copy the latest object version from the associated remote bucket;
               the option provides operation-level control over object versioning (and version synchronization)